Seeds and Seed Catalogs

 Wash and rinse seeds thoroughly using mildly soapy, lukewarm water.
 Do not

-use hot water and do not allow the seeds to soak in the water.
+use hot water and do not soak them in the water.

 -